Pirate FlagPirates and PrivateersPirate Flag

 To emphasize these points her first chapter discusses “What We Think We Know about Pirates,” while the second focuses on “What We Ought to Know” and includes the caveat “(Skip This Chapter If You Don’t Want To Be Disillusioned).”

 Don’t fear though!
 Women get a fair shake, too.
 In addition to Anne Bonny and Mary Read, you’ll learn about Jeanne de Clisson, Elise Eskilsdotter, Ladies Mary and Elizabeth Killigrew, Jacquotte Delahaye, Anne Dieu-le-Veut, Jeanne Baret, Rachel Wall, and Grace O’Malley.
-What you might not expect are the other women who went to sea, such as Jeanne Baret, Hannah Snell, and Mary Lacy.
-Or the fact that a number of sea-songs concern females who donned male attire, joined the Royal Navy, and then were unmasked.
+What you may not expect are the other women who went to sea, such as Jeanne Baret, Hannah Snell, and Mary Lacy.
+Or the fact that a number of sea-songs concern females who don male attire, join the Royal Navy, and then are unmasked.

 Nor is piracy the only topic explored within this book, although these are all related in some way.
-Since many pirates began life either as naval personnel or merchant marines, and because they rarely left behind detailed notes on the mundane details of their daily lives, Hollick discusses the tobacco and slave trades, indenture, fidelity, tattooing, shipboard life and navigation, and superstitions.
+Since many pirates begin life either as naval personnel or merchant marines, and because they rarely leave behind detailed notes on the mundane details of their daily lives, Hollick discusses the tobacco and slave trades, indenture, fidelity, tattooing, shipboard life and navigation, and superstitions.

 But wait!
 If you think that’s all, there’s still more.
 After all, the subtitle of this book is “Truth and Tales.”
 Not only does Hollick examine fictional pirates in print and film, she talks about writing from her own perspective as the author of the Sea Witch adventures, which star Captain Jesamiah Acorne, and she treats us to excerpts from some of his piratical adventures, as well as from Celia Reese’s Pirates! and James L. Nelson’s The Only Life That Mattered.
 Among the pirates of fiction you’ll find Captains Hook and Sparrow, Long John Silver, and Black Sails.
 As for Pirates of the Caribbean, she also shares the impact this series of movies has had on people’s lives.
 While she shares what books and movies get right and wrong, she also makes a great observation: